 The ‘find your nearest driving instructor’ service was officially launched in July 2011.
 Since then, over 27,000 ADIs have signed up to appear on the service – around 67% of all ADIs on the register.

 The use of this service among consumers has been steadily increasing too.
-It’s now viewed around 620 times a day.
-In June 2016, there were nearly 20,000 views of the service.
+It was viewed around 760 times a day in March 2017.
 This graph shows how this has increased over time.

 What the service can display